 There are many willing human technicians who offer safe cruelty-free pedicures.
 Choose to patronize one of them instead.

-Written by PETA Asia intern Rona Santos
+Written by former PETA Asia intern Rona Santos